Agent-based model in biology: Forest insect infestations

 The study considered a forested area in the North-Central Interior of British Columbia of approximately 560 hectare.
 The area consisted primarily of Lodgepole pine with smaller proportions of Douglas fir and White spruce.
 The model was executed for five time steps, each step representing a single year.
 Thirty simulation runs were conducted for each forest management strategy considered.
 The results of the simulation showed that when no management strategy was employed, the highest overall MPB infestation occurred.
-The results also showed that the salvage forest management technique resulted in a 25% reduction in the number of forest strands killed by the MPB, as opposed to a 19% reduction by the salvage forest management strategy.
+The results also showed that the salvage harvest management technique resulted in a 25% reduction in the number of forest strands killed by the MPB, as opposed to a 19% reduction by the sanitation harvest management strategy.
 In summary, the results show that the model can be used as a tool to build forest management policies.

 Invasive species

 Invasive species refers to "non-native" plants and animals that adversely affect the environments they invade.
 The introduction of invasive species may have environmental, economic, and ecological implications.
 An agent-based model can developed to evaluate the impacts of port-specific and importer-specific enforcement regimes for a given agricultural commodity that presents invasive species risk with the goal of improving the allocation of enforcement resources and to provide a tool to policy makers to answer further questions concerning border enforcement and invasive species risk.

 The agent-based model developed for the study considered three types of agents: invasive species, importers, and border enforcement agents.
 In the model, the invasive species can only react to their surroundings, while the importers and border enforcement agents are able to make their own decisions based on their own goals and objectives.
 The invasive species has the ability to determine if it has been released in an area containing the target crop, and to spread to adjacent plots of the target crop.
 The model incorporates spatial probability maps that are used to determine if an invasive species becomes established.
 The study focused on shipments of broccoli from Mexico into California through the ports of entry Calexico, California and Otay Mesa, California.
 The selected invasive species of concern was the crucifer flea beetle (Phyllotreta cruciferae).
 California is by far the largest producer of broccoli in the United States and so the concern and potential impact of an invasive species introduction through the chosen ports of entry is significant.
 The model also incorporated a spatially explicit damage function that was used to model invasive species damage in a realistic manner.
 Agent-based modeling provides the ability to analyze the behavior of heterogeneous actors, so three different types of importers were considered that differed in terms of commodity infection rates (high, medium, and low), pretreatment choice, and cost of transportation to the ports.
 The model gave predictions on inspection rates for each port of entry and importer and determined the success rate of border agent inspection, not only for each port and importer but also for each potential level of pretreatment (no pretreatment, level one, level two, and level three).